dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

         return $power;    }

-274

-Chapter 11 ■ performing and representing tasks

 On its own, this isn’t too much of a problem.
 But imagine a version of TileForces that performs all sorts

 of operations on the elements in its $units property.
 As soon as we begin to replicate the is_null() check in multiple places, we are presented once again with a particular code smell.
 Often, the answer to parallel chunks of client code is to replace multiple conditionals with polymorphism.
 We can do that here, too.